 Can I eat bacon on the Whole30?
 The short answer is YES!
 The longer answer is as long as it’s compatible with the Whole30 program—many brands aren’t.
-Our Whole30 Registered Dietitian and Education Manager is here to explain Whole30 and Bacon and answer your questions.
+A Registered Dietitian is here to explain Whole30 and Bacon and answer your questions.

 Steph here!
 Bacon is a controversial and often-debated food, and we get a lot of questions about it.
 So today, I’m answering all of the bacon questions that came direct from our community via the Whole30 Recipes Instagram Story.